gapDetection/gapDetectionDatasets/README.md

 # Datasets for Identification of Gaps in the Images of Shleves in Supermarkets

-Here, we provide the annotations of the publicly available datasets Grocery Products [1], WebMarket [2] and Grozi 120 [3] for identification of gaps in the images of shelves.
+Here, we provide the annotations of the publicly available datasets: Grocery Products [1], WebMarket [2] and Grozi 120 [3] for identification of gaps in the images of shelves.

 Title of the manuscript (which is submitted in ICCV 2021) - Automatic Identification of Empty Shelves in Supermarkets